 I’m an environmental anthropologist, specializing in the political ecology of socio-economic change and resource conflict.
 I finished my PhD in the Department of Anthropology in August 2012 at the University of Georgia.
-I currently teach at Hillsborough Community College in Tampa, FL and I am also a Postdoctoral Research Associate with the Center for Integrative Conservation Research and the USDA Forest Service.
+I currently teach at Eckerd College, University of South Florida St Petersburg, and Hillsborough Community College.
+Until recently, I was also a Postdoctoral Research Associate with the Center for Integrative Conservation Research and the USDA Forest Service.
 My recent work has examined social vulnerability, perceptions of climate change, and, most recently, heir property issues in Atlanta and Savannah, Georgia.

 My academic interests focus on the complex interplay between humans and their environments over time.
 Under the broad umbrella of environmental anthropology, I’ve been able to explore a wide range of topics, including food insecurity, rural livelihoods, forced migration, property rights, the politics of environmental conservation, and climate change on multiple continents.
 More than anything, I love to talk with people, to hear their stories in their words and to get a glimpse into the creative ways they have built their lives and navigated life’s challenges.